Onemind-Services-LLC/cloudmydc-docs/docs/ApplicationSetting/External Access To Applications/Container Firewall.md

 :::tip Note

-Before following this instruction, ensure that the appropriate container is provided with a [Public IP](https://cloudmydc.com/) address.
+Before following this instruction, ensure that the appropriate container is provided with a [public IP](http://localhost:3000/docs/ApplicationSetting/External%20Access%20To%20Applications/Public%20IP) address.

 :::